2020–2021 Bulgarian protests: 16 September – Infiltration of the parliament; Quorum narrowly reestablished

 Anti-government protesters from The System Kills Us, accompanied by Maya Manolova and her organization Izpravise.BG infiltrated the new parliament building and barricaded themselves inside alongside a young person with cerebral palsy in a wheelchair.
 From inside, the demonstrators attempted to distribute declarations calling for the dissolution of the assembly and fresh elections, which they wanted members of parliament to sign.
 Ultimately, their declarations were only signed by three socialist assembly members before the demonstrators were forcefully removed from the building by police and guards from the National Service for Protection.
-Protesters and politicians from the opposition blamed chairman of the National Assembly Tsveta Karayancheva for disallowing access to the Parliament's toilet for the disabled person and for ordering the forceful removal of protesters by the National Service for Protection.
+Protesters and politicians from the opposition blamed chair of the National Assembly Tsveta Karayancheva for disallowing access to the Parliament's toilet for the disabled person and for ordering the forceful removal of protesters by the National Service for Protection.
 The BSP and DPS demanded Karayancheva's resignation.

 As the assembly began its session, the government managed to secure a 121-seat quorum for the assembly, narrowly securing the functioning of the chamber by a present majority of just one person.
 However, the government failed to convince the assembly to pass its proposed electoral reform, intended to switch Bulgaria to a more majoritarian electoral system, resulting in their motion failing in the chamber.